October 4, 2018

 RISA-3D v17.0 now has the ability to model partial fixity member end releases.
 Partial fixity end releases can be utilized in RISA to model the behavior of a partially restrained or semi-rigid connection that cannot be idealized as fully fixed or pinned.
 Partially restrained connections are common in seismic moment frame systems and their semi-rigid rotational behavior can now be modeled in RISA-3D.

 A partial fixity end release reduces the rotational stiffness at the member end joint by applying a rotational spring constant value entered by the user.
 RISA-3D uses the Euler-Bernoulli beam formulation to introduce this spring constant in the stiffness matrix.
-Partial fixity end releases can be applied in the Members Spreadsheet – Advanced tab by clicking on the red arrow in an I or J end release cell:
+Partial fixity end releases can be applied in the Properties Panel by clicking on the ellipses the I or J end release cell:

 Once a rotational stiffness is applied, the connection at that member’s joint will become more flexible as they are partially restrained.
 Graphically, the end release will show a symbol to designate that a partial fixity end release has been assigned.